The CMO walks into the board meeting with a slide she's proud of.

 What good looks like:

-• Baseline: 45 days to collect payment
+- Baseline: 45 days to collect payment

-• After AI implementation: 38 days to collect payment
+- After AI implementation: 38 days to collect payment

-• Result: 16% improvement in cash flow
+- Result: 16% improvement in cash flow

-Marketing influences which customers you attract.
+Why this matters to marketing: Marketing influences which customers you attract.
 If your AI-powered targeting brings in better-qualified customers who pay on time, you've improved DSO.
+When you show your CFO that marketing's AI efforts improved cash flow by 16%, you just became their favorite person.

 The Maturity Difference: From Activity to Revenue Prediction

-The metrics you CAN measure depend entirely on your AI maturity level.
+The metrics you can measure depend entirely on your AI maturity level.

 Level 1 (Experimenting): No Tracking

-Reality check: You have no idea if AI is working.
+Reality: You have no idea if AI is working.
 You just know people feel more productive.

 Level 2 (Structured Pilots): Activity Metrics

-Reality check: You can say "AI helped us produce 3x more content" but you can't say if that content drove revenue.
+Reality: You can say "AI helped us produce 3x more content" but you can't say if that content drove revenue.

 Level 3 (Integrated Workflows): Pipeline Metrics

-Reality check: NOW you're measuring things that matter.
+Reality: Now you're measuring things that matter.
 You can connect AI efforts to pipeline impact.
 You can show ROI in real business terms.
+This is the inflection point where AI measurement shifts from "productivity boost" to "strategic revenue driver."

 Level 4 (Intelligent Systems): Revenue Prediction